Shadowrocket: Reception

-The Central News Agency of Taiwan reported that Shadowrocket is known as a "fanqiang artifact".
+The Central News Agency of Taiwan reported that Shadowrocket is known as a "fanqiang artifact" (a tool for bypassing a firewall).
 Hong-Kong-based NewMobileLife commented that as the most popular Shadowsocks client on the iOS platform, Shadowrocket is faster than its free counterpart Wingy.

 Shadowrocket was the second-most-popular paid iPhone application in the United States App Store in 2023, second only to Procreate; it was also the top-paid iPhone application in the Hong Kong App Store in 2020, and in Taiwan in 2023 and 2024.